 The Groupie Way (aka the Wrong Way):

-If we multiply both sides of the inequality by -1 but forget to switch the direction of the inequality, we find that
+If we multiply both sides of the inequality by -1 but forget to switch the direction of the inequality, here's what we'll get:

-We should be able to tell by looking that there is something wrong here.
+We should be able to tell by looking that there's something wrong here.
 If all values less than -3 are solutions, then -4 should be a solution.
 Because -4 is not a solution to the original inequality, we must have missed something along the way.

 Since inequalities tend to have more solutions than equations, it's not quite as easy to check our answers to inequalities as it is to check our answers to equations.
 However, we can still try a few of the numbers we found and make sure they work in the original inequality.
 We can also try a couple of numbers that we didn't find as solutions and make sure those don't work.
 With all this plugging in, we'll probably need a surge protector.